tasmota/docs/docs/Azure-IoT-Hub.md

 ![image](https://user-images.githubusercontent.com/15837044/117375783-59823e00-ae95-11eb-8045-6e7ff369192e.png)

-If you look at the properties, you will see it automatically definded the Host name, port, TLS and MQTT Client (device Id) -- which defaulted to the MAC address:
+If you look at the Information, you will see it automatically definded: <b>Host</b>, <b>Port</b>, <b>TLS</b> and <b>MQTT Client</b> (device Id) -- which defaulted to the MAC address which is unique:

 ![image](https://user-images.githubusercontent.com/15837044/117376026-e88f5600-ae95-11eb-8b2f-197d0f4d1511.png)

-Using a tool like the [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/releases/), you can see the message in the cloud:
+Using a tool like the [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/releases/), you can see message received in IoT Hub.
+Note the topic property.

 ![image](https://user-images.githubusercontent.com/15837044/117373712-669d2e00-ae91-11eb-9bcd-86f2f457d5dc.png)

 ### 6. Send a message to your Tasmota

-Using a tool like the [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/releases/), select Cloud-to-device message set a property of Topic to ```/power```, add ```toggle``` to the message body and click Send message to device.
+Using a tool like the [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/releases/), select Cloud-to-device message set a property of Topic to `/power`, add `toggle` to the message body and click the `Send message to device` button.

 ![image](https://user-images.githubusercontent.com/15837044/117373865-afed7d80-ae91-11eb-8824-25a690f97c59.png)